josh-ashkinaze/plurals/README.md

 ## Different ways to set up system prompt
 Agent has many different ways to set system prompts.
-Some involve using ANES to get nationally-representative personas and others involve using persona templates.
-But for simplicity, you can also not pass in any system prompt or just pass in your own system prompt directly.
+Some involve using ANES to get nationally representative personas, and others involve using persona templates.
+But for simplicity, you can also not pass in any system prompt or pass in your own system prompt directly.

 ### No system prompt